The League of American Orchestras in association with The University of Southern California Arts Leadership Program presents:

 Essentials of Orchestra Management is made possible by a generous grant from

-The Andrew W. Mellon Foundation and the National Endowment for the Arts.
+The Hearst Foundation, Inc., and the National Endowment for the Arts.